 Each session goes for approximately 50 minutes, except the first consultation which goes for around 1 hour.

 What do I need to bring to my first session?

 You should bring a copy of your referral from your Health Professional if you want to claim the Medicare rebate.
 The referral can be a copy of your existing Mental Health Care Plan if you have one, or a referral letter from your General Practitioner (GP) or Psychiatrist.
 You need to also bring your Medicare card.

 Services we don’t provide

 My Healthy Mind Psychology does not provide Psychological reports for court, legal, insurance or Centrelink purposes.
 We do not work with forensic clients and do not work with clients who require mandated counselling (e.g clients on parole or probation).
+We do not work with clients with Psychosis.
 We do not provide ongoing emergency or crisis management.
 If you are experiencing an acute crisis and feel you may be at risk of harming yourself, please see the crisis numbers listed on our Contact page.
-We are not registered to provide Psychological services for Workers Compensation claims, under the NDIS or under the the DVA scheme.
+We are NOT registered to provide Psychological services for Workers Compensation claims, under the NDIS, under CTP, or under the the DVA scheme.

 What is the difference between a Clinical Psychologist and a Psychiatrist?